 The primary purpose of Accounting Club is to provide social, educational, and networking events for accounting majors to take part in.
 It also provides a way for Accounting majors to become involved in different activities and organizations.

 Alpha Kappa Psi is a Professional Co-Ed Business Fraternity open to all majors.
-We have four areas of focus which are professionalism, brotherhood, service, and fundraising.
-We host events in each of these areas as well as attend campus and community events.
+The four areas of focus are professionalism, brotherhood, service, and fundraising.
+This club hosts events in each of these areas as well as attends campus and community events.

 When you join Alpha Kappa Psi, you join an elite group of professionals who are committed to keeping their skills sharp and careers on track.
 This is accomplished through professional programs at various levels.
 Fraternity programs include Principled Business Leadership Institute, The Academy, Case Competition and the College of Leadership.
 Members gain many valuable skills on the local level as they operate their chapters as "franchises” of Alpha Kappa Psi.
 Every member participates in various professional development events conducted by the chapter such as mock interviews, resume workshops, etiquette dinners and many more.
 Such professional development, when marketed to employers, will set you apart from your peers.

-The purpose of DECA is to provide our members with role play experience in all areas of business.
-We also get the chance to network with members from different chapters who are interested in the same area of study as well as many business professionals.
+The purpose of DECA is to provide members with role play experience in all areas of business.
+This chapter also gets the chance to network with members from different chapters who are interested in the same area of study as well as many business professionals.

-Our purpose is to help teach management skills to members, and expand their education.
-We offer many activities including company tours, running the Gamble Express coffee stand, hosting social events, and helping members meet other business students.
+Management Club's purpose is to help teach management skills to members, and expand their education.
+This club offers many activities including company tours, running the Gamble Express coffee stand, hosting social events, and helping members meet other business students.
 Members do not have to be a management major to join.